 The netizens were able to decode the pictures.
 From the single-sided video memory on the PCB, it could be deciphered that the video memory bit width of the card may only be 256-bit.

-After the leak, there was a rumour going around that the two new graphics cards could also be one of many engineering test boards for Radeon RX 6000 series graphics cards based on AMD RDNA 2 GPU architecture.
+After the leak, there was a rumor going around that the two new graphics cards could also be one of many engineering test boards for Radeon RX 6000 series graphics cards based on AMD RDNA 2 GPU architecture.

 The picture showcases that the graphics card uses a longer PCB, but the final retail version may quite be different.
 Although the pictures do not show any specific SKU, the label still carries the words “XT” on it.
 Previously everyone thought that the Big Navy may support HBM2e high-bandwidth cache; however, the latest pictures of the engineering card show this to be a GDDR6 type.
 It is said that the card uses 16GB of GDDR6 video memory, with a bit width of only 256-bit.
 If this turns out to be true, the engineering card should use a single-sided 8 (3+3+2) video memory layout.